Rafaolam/Rafaolam/README.md

-## Hi there 👋
+## Hi there.
+Welcome to my Github profile. 👋
+## My name is Rafael Amorim and my nickname is Rafaolam.
 <!--
 **Rafaolam/Rafaolam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on software analyst on @softcomtecnologia
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning front-end development
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...